FAQs

 -

-Step 2: Students who earn a B or higher in their core craft class and are endorsed by their union instructors for their strong attendance and skillset become eligible to join Hollywood CPR’s Traineeship Roster—a second phase of training led directly by Hollywood CPR.
+Step 2: Students who earn a B or higher in their core craft class and are endorsed by their instructors for their strong attendance and skillset become eligible to join Hollywood CPR’s Traineeship Roster—a second phase of training led directly by Hollywood CPR.

 As part of the traineeship, top students may be selected to interview with major productions for real-world, union-track job opportunities.